-If the available storage space of system disks or data disks is insufficient, you can resize the disks in the Elastic Compute Service (ECS) console to extend the capacity of the disks.
+When system disks or data disks do not have sufficient available storage space, you can resize the disks in the Elastic Compute Service (ECS) console to extend their capacity.
 This topic describes how to resize a disk online or offline.
 After you resize a disk online, you do not need to restart the associated instance for the new disk size to take effect.
 After you resize a disk offline, you must restart the associated instance for the new disk size to take effect.

 Prerequisites